danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 array or a
 [Glue data object](http://docs.glueviz.org/en/stable/developer_guide/data.html).

-When multiple readers for a given MIME type are discovered, such one ``'text/csv'`` Reader declared by pandas and another declared by dask.dataframe, a function like `open` could use a heuristic to choose between them or present options to the user.
+When multiple readers for a given MIME type are discovered, such as one ``'text/csv'`` Reader declared by pandas and another declared by dask.dataframe, a function like `open` could use a heuristic to choose between them or present options to the user.
 Different libraries can make different choices here; we